Pluralscan/Pluralscan/README.md

 #### Application

 The Application package references the Domain package.

 This project is using DTO to define commands, queries, and their respective use cases.
+The use cases are the processes that can be triggered in our Application Core by one or several User Interfaces in our application.

-This package also defines interfaces (abstractions) that are used for things like Data Access or Business Logic Processing inside the use-cases.
+This package also defines abstract interactors that are used for things like **Data Access** or **Business Logic Processing** inside the use-cases.
 However, the implementation for the interfaces lives in the Infrastructure package.

 #### Data